bitfocus/companion-module-obs-studio/README.md

 ### v3.0.0

-- Major
+- New
   - Rewrite to support Companion v3
-- New
   - Variables for scene names based on the scene order within OBS
 - Fix
   - Filter Enabled feedback now properly lists all filters

 ### v2.0.5

+- Improved
+  - Allow hostnames to be used in the module configuration
 - Fix
   - All text source now appear as choices in the Set Text action dropdown on startup

+### v2.0.4

 - Improved
-  - Allow hostnames to be used in the module configuration

-### v2.0.4
+  - Update obs-websocket-js to latest version
+  - Use obs-websocket's Batch command for certain actions
 - Fix
   - When using Set Scene Visibility on a group source, the sources within groups are now not affected
   - Toggle/Start/Stop Output now works properly with Virtual Camera
-- Improved
-  - Update obs-websocket-js to latest version
-  - Use obs-websocket's Batch command for certain actions

 ### v2.0.3